wanchana-ae/vcftools-snpEff-pipeline/README.md

 - `from_bp` → Start position (bp)
 - `to_bp` → End position (bp)
 - `out` → Output prefix

-- ⚠️ The first line (header) will be skipped automatically.
-- ⚠️ CSV must be comma-separated.
 ---

 ## 🚀 Usage